ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 ant mumber three: yeah I don't think thinking is your best suit you dumbass because of you we lost huriba they talk they talk and they go they go inside the crack.
 I can see through their eyes. inside is like a maze a city, but how could it be?
-It's just a crack in the wall thoughts running through my mind
+It's just a crack in the wall thoughts running through my mind I see one of the ants sound the alarm and I see thousands of ants running around